0xKC/0xkc.github.io/about.md

 title: About
 permalink: /about/
 ---
-This website/blog still is being edited.
+This website/blog still is being updated.
 You can contact me via LinkedIn or E-mail.

 ### More Information